gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

     - F: ∞
 ```
 ![Dijkstra's Walkthrough Part 3](./images/dijkstras-3.png)
 Step 3.
+Next, we look at the unvisited

-We visit the next node in the queue, B. Exactly the same as step 2, we look at Node B's _untravelled_ edges.
+.
+Exactly the same as step 2, we look at Node B's _untravelled_ edges.

 Node B's only unvisited edge is to Node C. Notice that Node C is not a direct neighbor of our start node, Node A. Because we are interested in calculating the minimum cost to get from Node A to Node C, when considering whether we should revise our current estimation of the cost, we need to sum the cost of the edge from Node B to Node C and whatever the cost to get from Node A to node B is.